Stanford-Optical-Comm-Group/optical-comm/signal/README.md

 # Signal

-This folder contains classes on modulation formats.
+This folder contains classes on modulation formats and signals.

 ## Contents